 One extra thing I want to say is that when it comes to the regular filters (not the HEPA ones) some Shark vacuum models have felt and others use rubber filters.

-Felt filters are much more delicate and Shark do not actually recommend that you wash them so do so at your own risk.
+Felt filters are much more delicate and Shark does not actually recommend that you wash them so do so at your own risk.
 If you do, make sure you are very gentle.

 Cleaning a vacuum is not a pleasant experience, but it is not hard at all.
 In all honesty, I would say the whole drying of the filters takes longer than the actual cleaning process.
 If your Shark has not been performing the way it usually does, giving it a good clean will really bring it back to life.